brianmwadime/smutchings.github.io/_designer/2018-11-29-berlin-portraits.md

 ---
 layout: post
-title: City Portraits Collection
+title: City Portraits Chapter One
-subtitle: Berlin
+description: Berlin
-description: Over the years, a selection of cities have inspired me.
-The City Portraits celebrates these cities.
-We start with Chapter One: Berlin.
 meta-description: Over the years, a selection of cities have inspired me.
 The City Portraits celebrates these cities.
-We start with Chapter One: Berlin.
+We start with Berlin.
 permalink: /designer/chapter-one-berlin
 button-text: Explore Berlin
 img: /img/chapter-one-berlin.png